meetjestad/mjs_gateway_configuration/README.md

 rpi) with an IMST iC880A board, this repository might serve as useful inspiration.

+cdist is a configuration tool, which is intended to run on your own computer.
+It uses shell scripts and python scripts, and has been tested on Linux, it might work on other platforms as well.
+When you run cdist, it connects to the gateway using SSH, copying in files and running commands to configure the gateway.

 The actual configuration description, which is the core of this repo, can be found in `cdist/conf/manifest/init`.
 There are also a few other manifests in that directory, that can be used by passing them to the